Kyenret/codepath-IOS101-capstoneproject/README.md

 **Required Must-have Stories**

 * User can efficiently set up and organize medication list.
-* User can establish personalized medication schedules
+* User can establish personalized medication schedules.
-* User can receive timely reminders
+* User can receive timely reminders.
-* User can activate emergency alerts for added safety.
 * User can journal to document their health journey and track changes in their well-being as they follow their medication regimen.
 * User can manage and organize medical records, allergies, and other essential health information.
 * User can access informative content about medication such as their uses and potential side effects.